kant-shashi/bol/README.md

 bol
 ===

-bol (bark out loud ) is a place where anyone can share any information anonymously.
-Speak anything about any event, person or technology. 'bol' is free from any kind of censorship.
+bol is just a temporary name give to our coming application.
+Just wait and we will provide complete information about it.